Trams in Asia: Taiwan

 During the Japanese colonial period in Taiwan from the 1890s to 1945, the Japanese administration in Taiwan planned for extensive tramway networks across various Taiwanese metropolitan areas.
 However, none of these plans materialised.

 The first serious attempt on light rail in contemporary Taiwan was the development of two demonstration light rail vehicles (LRVs) by the Taiwan Rolling Stock Company and the National Chung-Shan Institute of Science & Technology in 2001; the two LRVs were built to the 1067mm Cape gauge to be tested on Taiwan Railway Administration tracks.
 In 2004, Siemens built a demonstration track in Kaohsiung to evaluate the suitability of light rail in Kaohsiung and operated a Melbourne D-class tram there.
 However the first revenue-earning light rail line only came about with the start of construction of the Kaohsiung LRT Circular line in June 2013.; the first phase began trial operations in 2016 with a fleet of catenary-free low floor CAF Urbos LRVs.
 The Danhai LRT began operations in December 2018 with a fleet of locally-built light rail vehicles.

 Thailand

-The Bangkok electric tramway system was first introduced in 1893.
-It serviced Bangkok with 48.7 km of track and 206 trams.
+The Bangkok tramway system was a transport system in Bangkok.
+Its first-generation tram network first operated as a horse tram system in 1892, and was eventually converted to electric trams in 1893.
+It serviced Bangkok with 53.5 km of track and operated as 11 tram lines with 206 trams.
 The tramway service was discontinued in 1968.

+The short-lived Lopburi tramway service was introduced in 1955 and closed down only 7 years later in 1962.
+It serviced Lopburi that was expanding rapidly into a military city at that time with 6.5 km of track.
+The tramway service was using disused rolling stocks from The Bangkok tramway system to run the service.